aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 == ALGOL

-The first versions of ALGOL were developed during the late 1950s to early 1960s, in an effort to create a machine independent standard for scientific computation, and to provide a universal alternative to Fortran, which initially ran only on IBM hardware.
+The first versions of ALGOL were developed during the late 1950s to early 1960s, in an effort to create a machine independent standard for scientific computation, and to provide a universal alternative to Fortran, which initially ran only on IBM hardware @sebesta2012concepts.

 ALGOL 60 is notable for being the first language to be described using what would come to be known as the Backus Naur Form (BNF), a metalanguage for the description of Context Free Grammars (CFGs), originally introduced by John Backus and later developed with Peter Naur (1928-2016).

 BNF, or its variant: Extended BNF (EBNF), remains to this day the most popular means of describing the syntax of programming languages.
 Born as a notation for the class of grammars known as "Context Free" introduced by linguist and philosopher Noam Chomsky (1928-), BNF describes a grammar as a set of production rules; each rule has a left and a right hand side; on the left is the name of the grammatical element being defined, on the right is the sequence of sub-elements it comprises of.
 It is reported that a similar formalism had been used by Pāṇini, an ancient Sanskrit grammarian who lived in India between the 6th and the 4th century BCE, to describe the morphology of Sanskrit.

-ALGOL 60 was also notable for having introduced the block structure for managing nested scopes, for being the among the first imperative languages to support recursion, and for having, besides the more common "pass by value", an additional peculiar "pass by name" mechanism for argument passing. // https://www2.cs.sfu.ca/~cameron/Teaching/383/PassByName.html
+ALGOL 60 was also notable for having introduced the block structure for managing nested scopes, for being the among the first imperative languages to support recursion, and for having, besides the more common "pass by value", an additional peculiar "pass by name" mechanism for argument passing @passbyname.

 === Argument Passing